echoz04/FeatureRoot-Architecture/README.md

     ├── CharacterRoot.cs
     └── CharacterView.cs

-- `CharacterRoot` — содержит логику движения персонажа, и инициализирует их.
+- `CharacterRoot` — contains character movement logic and initializes it.
-- `CharacterMovementLogic` — реализует передвижене, скрывая детали от `Root'та`.
+- `CharacterMovementLogic` — implements movement, hiding details from the `Root`.
-- `CharacterView` — подписывается на события Root'та и отображает его состояние.
+- `CharacterView` — subscribes to Root events and displays its state.
-- В `GameplayScope` регистрируется `CharacterRoot` с параметрами, и `CharacterView`.
+- `GameplayScope` registers `CharacterRoot` with parameters and `CharacterView`.

-# Шаблон UI компонентов
+# UI Components Pattern
-В UI используется набор интерфейсов и базовых классов для упрощённого управления окнами и экранами.
+In the UI, a set of interfaces and base classes is used to simplify window and screen management.

-- `IUIView` — интерфейс с методами `Show()` и `Hide()`.
+- `IUIView` — interface with `Show()` and `Hide()` methods.
-- `BaseUIView` — абстрактный класс, который наследуется от MonoBehaviour, и реализует интерфейс`IUIView`.
+- `BaseUIView` — abstract class inheriting from MonoBehaviour implementing the `IUIView` interface.
-- `BaseScreen<TRoot>` — базовый класс для основных UI окон, между которыми переключается игрок.
+- `BaseScreen<TRoot>` — base class for main UI windows that players switch between.
-- `BasePopup<TRoot>` — базовый класс для всплывающих поверх окон с анимацией.
+- `BasePopup<TRoot>` — base class for animated pop-up windows layered on top.
-- `BaseHUD<TRoot>` — базовый класс для постоянно видимой информации.
+- `BaseHUD<TRoot>` — base class for always visible HUD information.